xixixao/gump/README.md

 ---

-If you don't have a destination, include an empty string as the last argument to task (otherwise **Gump** couldn't tell between callback style and succint style call).
+If you don't want to pipe the transformed files anywhere, include an empty string as the last argument to `task` (otherwise **Gump** couldn't tell between callback style and succint style call).

 ```coffee
 task 'clean',